 Interviewees were asked whether perceived changes were more prominent in men, women, or both, and why.
 Their answers reflect traditional gender roles and a patriarchal society bias.
-For instance, "change person answered one applies to men as well, but less so than for women.
+For instance, one person answered "change applies to men as well, but less so than for women.
 Men are a support for women who stay at home with the children, that's the way things are, and we cannot change them".